Wakefield: Sport

+Rugby

-Wakefield Trinity is a Rugby League club currently playing in the Super League.
+Wakefield Trinity is a Rugby League club currently playing in the Super League following promotion from the Championship in 2024.
 The club, founded in 1873, was one of the initial founders of the Northern Union after the split from the Rugby Football Union in 1895.
 The club plays at Belle Vue stadium.
 Several local teams play in different leagues of the British Amateur Rugby League Association, BARLA.

 They include Wakefield City, Westgate Wolves, Crigglestone All Blacks, Kettlethorpe and Eastmoor Dragons.

 Rugby Union Football is played at Sandal RUFC and was played by Wakefield RFC at College Grove from 1901 to 2004 when the club ceased to play.

+Football

-Wakefield briefly had a football team when Emley F.C. moved to play at Belle Vue, the ground of Wakefield Trinity Wildcats.
-After moving ground first to College Grove and then briefly to share with Ossett Town, Wakefield FC folded in June 2014.
-AFC Emley was founded to restore the club's original links with the village of Emley.
+Wakefield briefly had a football team in the city itself when Emley F.C. moved to play at Belle Vue, the ground of Wakefield Trinity, hoping to progress further up the football pyramid.
+However, fortunes soon declined with supporters abandoning the club and they moved out of Belle Vue, first to College Grove and then briefly to share with Ossett Town, ultimately, Wakefield FC folded in June 2014 with crowds in the low double figures by then.
+AFC Emley was founded to restore the club's original links with the village of Emley. the fans who followed the old club soon went back to following the new (continuation of the old club) in Emley who have gone from strength to strength.

+In 2019 a new club Wakefield A.F.C. was formed by a consortium including former professional player Chris Turner and played in the Sheffield & Hallamshire County Senior Football League, in 2021 the club was bought by VO2 capital.
+Playing at Barnsley and Featherstone, the club had not played in the City which bears their name until moving to share the rugby ground with Wakefield Trinity in 2023, however, this arrangement only lasted 1 season before Wakefield moved back out of the city and back to Featherstone leaving the city of Wakefield without a senior football club yet again and therefore remains the largest settlement in the UK without its own football club.